peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 **Analogous** schemes are the most popular in product design today.
 To create an analogous scheme, you want to take two colors of a similar _hue_, and use them with not necessarily contrasting, but noticeably different _brightness_.

-To create this Mint Navy scheme I'm using the _hue_ of 161 and 209 and _brightness_ of 88 and 50.
+To create this Mint Navy scheme, I'm using the _hue_ of 161 and 209 and _brightness_ of 88 and 50.
 So not too far apart, but still noticeably different.
 Then I am complimenting the scheme with two grey colors that use the same hue as the navy color.

 You can try the same formula on other colors.